Concepts of consciousness

 Kaushitaki Upanishad, III, 8.

-Though perhaps not entirely impossible, the view that limits consciousness to human brains, some other mammals and/or human-made machines looks suspiciously like the flat earth theory in medieval astronomy: Just as the flat earth view took the little patch of land on which we stand as the centre of the physical universe, so the contemporary mainstream view of consciousness presumes that consciousness is limited to how it occurs in our human brains.
-And just as the earth-centered understanding of the solar system stood in the way of understanding the physical cosmos, so the human-centered, medical view of consciousness stands in the way of understanding psychology and — I would say — in the way of understanding life and the cosmos itself.
-Fortunately there is a far more coherent alternative vision of consciousness available in the Vedic tradition, a tradition in which the narrow, physicalist conceptualization of consciousness is considered a beginner's error1.
+Though perhaps not entirely impossible, the prevailing view which limits consciousness to human brains, some other mammals and/or human-made machines looks suspiciously like the flat-earth theory in medieval astronomy.
+Just as the flat-earth view took the little patch of land on which we stand as the centre of the physical universe, so the mainstream view of consciousness presumes that consciousness is limited to how it occurs in our human brains.
+And just as the earth-centered understanding of the solar system stood in the way of understanding the physical cosmos, so the human-centered, medical view of consciousness stands in the way of understanding psychology — and, I would say, stands in the way of understanding life and the cosmos itself.
+Fortunately there is a more coherent alternative vision of consciousness available in the Vedic tradition, a tradition in which the narrow, physicalist conceptualization of consciousness is considered a beginner's error1.

-When we try to understand ancient Indian approaches to consciousness, there is however an additional problem of translation.
+When we try to understand ancient Indian approaches to consciousness, there is, however, a problem of translation.
 If one compares works by different scholars writing in English about the Indian tradition, one encounters an amazing variety (if not plain looseness) in the manner in which Sanskrit terms related to mind and consciousness are translated.
 The word “consciousness”, for example, tends to serve, like its cousin “mind”, as a rather vague catch-all that is used for a staggering number of different words in Sanskrit.
-Each of these Sanskrit words has, moreover, its own history, meanings and connotations, and as the Indian tradition spans a long period, and consists of many conflicting schools of thought, many terms are used with different meanings at different times by different authors.
-In line with Sri Aurobindo, I will use "consciousness" primarily as translation for cit and its derivates.
-In other words, in the context of Vedantic thought, I will use consciousness for cit, which as ultimate reality transcends, originates and permeates all that is.
+Each of these Sanskrit words has, moreover, its own history, meanings and connotations, and as the Indian tradition spans a long period and consists of many conflicting schools of thought, many terms are used with different meanings at different times by different authors.
+In line with Sri Aurobindo, I will use "consciousness" primarily as translation for cit, which as ultimate reality transcends, originates and permeates all that is.
+I'll also use it occasionally for some of the derivates of cit.
 In the context of Samkhya, I will use it — again in line with Sri Aurobindo — primarily for the pure consciousness of the Self, the puruṣa.

 While it is very difficult (and perhaps impossible) to define consciousness, people still feel that in some strange, implicit way, they actually do know what it is.
-The Kena Upanishad says it in a rather stark and strikingly post-modern way: “If you say you know, you haven’t understood the problem yet; but if you say you don’t know, then that isn't quite true either.”
-One consequence of the deep link between consciousness and identity is, that somewhere deep down, everyone thinks he is an expert on consciousness and has a right to claim that what he thinks about consciousness is true.
+The Kena Upanishad says it in a rather stark and strikingly post-modern way: “If you say you know it, you haven’t understood the problem yet; but if you say you don’t know it, that isn't quite true either.”
+One consequence of the deep link between consciousness and identity is that, somewhere deep down, everyone thinks he is an expert on consciousness and has a right to claim that what he thinks about consciousness is true.

 As a result of all this, there are many different concepts of consciousness.
-We have discussed elsewhere how we can construct a three-dimensional "conceptual space" in which these different concepts of consciousness can be located.
-Here we will have a detailed look at three concepts that stand out: two because they can be considered typical for whole civilizations, or at least for very large sections of thinkers within them, and a third which is their synthesis.
-I will call them here physicalism, exclusive spirituality, and integral spirituality.2 Of these three, physicalism and exclusive spirituality see consciousness only as pure awareness, but they are each other's opposite in most other aspects.
-The integral spiritual view adds the dynamism of consciousness and otherwise attempts to include in a higher-level synthesis what it sees as most true and useful in the other two, without accepting their denial of each other.
-Though there are exponents of all possible views in the West as well as in the East, one could say that various forms of physicalism are the mainstay of contemporary Science, while the various schools of the Indian tradition tend to locate themselves between the poles of exclusive and integral spirituality.
-Integral spirituality is the position this text will champion because it seems to me to be the only one that does full justice to the marvellous complexity of our human lives and the world in which we live.
-It is however the most difficult position to formulate intellectually, because one can, strictly speaking, only do justice to the Indian concept of integrality from the highest possible point in the Vedic hierarchy of consciousness, as it is only at that level that one can "integrate" all lower forms of consciousness without violating their intrinsic value and dignity.
+We have discussed in another chapter how we can construct a three-dimensional concept space in which these different concepts of consciousness can be located.
+In the present chapter, we will have a detailed look at three concepts that stand out: two because they are typical of whole civilizations, or at least of large, representative sections of thinkers within them, and a third which is their synthesis.
+I will call these three concepts of consciousness physicalism, exclusive spirituality, and integral spirituality.2 Of these three, physicalism and exclusive spirituality see consciousness as an entirely passive awareness, but they are each other's opposite in most other aspects.
+The integral spiritual view holds that consciousness is also active: consciousness is not only awareness but also force.
+Beyond that, the integral view aims at a higher-level synthesis of what it sees as most true and useful in the other two concepts, without accepting their denial of each other.
+Though there are exponents of all possible views in the West as well as in the East, one could say that various forms of physicalism are the mainstay of contemporary science, while the various schools of the Indian tradition tend to locate themselves between the poles of exclusive and integral spirituality.
+Integral spirituality is the position this text will champion because it appears to be the only one that does full justice to the marvellous complexity of our human lives and the world in which we live.
+It is however the most difficult position to formulate intellectually, because, strictly speaking, one can only do justice to the Indian concept of integrality from the highest possible point in the Vedic hierarchy of consciousness.
+The reason for this is that it is only at that highest level that one can integrate all lower forms of consciousness without violating their intrinsic value and dignity.
 If one tries to achieve integrality horizontally or from too low a position in the hierarchy, one is bound to err through one or more of the many errors of transpersonal theory which Jorge N. Ferrer quite rightly protests against (2002, p.
 87).

-1. One wonderful story which looks at it in this way is the story of Indra and Virochana in the Chandogya Upanishad (8.
+1. One wonderful story which looks at the physicalist worldview in this way is the story of Indra and Virochana in the Chandogya Upanishad (8.
 7-12) .